dvu4/dvu4/README.md

 ### Hi there 👋

 - 🔭 I'm a Machine Learning Engineer and create blog posts & open source packages mainly about machine learning, data science and data engineering.
 I have a passion for learning and sharing my knowledge with others a public as possible.
-I would love to see you join.

-- Here is some of the stuff I enjoy doing:
+Here is some of the stuff I enjoy doing:

 - Time series analysis and forecasting
 - Productionalize ML models